rokket-labs/eslint-config-rokket-labs/README.md

 ![](images/vscode-example.png)

 Also, make sure `Editor: Format On Save` is enabled so you can take full advantage of our configuration.

+### Use with React or React Native

+By default, the `rokket-labs` ESLint configuration works with Node and plain JS projects.

+If you want to use it for React projects, add `"extends": "rokket-labs/react"` or `"extends": "rokket-labs/react-native"` (for React Native projects) to your `.eslintrc.json` file.

 ### Use with Typescript